Preparing for Your Cardiac Catheterization

 Meals: Do not eat or drink on the morning of the procedure.
 If your procedure is scheduled for later in the day, check with your physician to see if you can eat a light breakfast.

 Please arrive 60 to 90 minutes prior to your procedure and check in at the Admitting Department located on the first floor of Lawrence General Hospital just beyond the main entrance lobby.
-From there you will proceed to the Cardiovascular Care Recovery Unit located on the fourth floor where our cardiac nursing staff will help you get ready for your procedure, including:
+From there you will proceed to the Cardiovascular Care Recovery Unit located on the fourth floor where our cardiac nursing staff will help you get ready for your procedure.
+This process includes:

 - Verifying your medical history and all medications